A Guide to the Best North Israel Winery to Visits.

 - Assaf Winery (Not Supervised), Kidmat Tzvi

-The family-run winery includes a dedicated tasting room, AdiKa cafe and a boutique B & B. The cafe serves a selection of freshly baked bread and pastries, as well as tapas, meat, fish and local goat cheese.
+The family-run winery includes a dedicated tasting room, AdiKa cafe and a boutique B & B with four cabins.
+The cafe serves a selection of freshly baked bread and pastries, as well as tapas, meat, fish and local goat cheese.
 The wines produced at Assaf include some more unusual grape varieties like Pinotage, Pink Zinfandel and Pinot Gris.

 Other Wineries in the Area